Jufaa/axios-spikee/README.md

 # 4️⃣ What methods are we going to use❓

-We are going to use mostly GET PUT and POST but axios offers us a great variety in addition to these
+We are going to use mostly GET PUT and POST but axios offers us a great variety
 <br/>
 Methods offered by axios:
 <br/>
 ![Captura desde 2024-01-29 19-15-59](https://github.com/Jufaa/axios-spikee/assets/97070491/900a9c30-8034-4645-b55c-58d02d28fd61)

-# 5️⃣ How are we goint to make the call to the servi endpoints❓ 🤔
+# 5️⃣ How are we going to make the call to the servi endpoints❓ 🤔

 We will use these functions / methods: